 Improving Incident Response by Uniting Technical & Non-technical Teams

-But, the most effective organizational response to the incident relies on both collaboration, and the internal communication that it is built upon.
+But, the most effective organizational response to the incident relies on both collaboration and internal communication it is built upon.
 During an emergency, working to improve internal communication between and among your incident response teams is unrealistic.
 Furthermore, the time immediately following an incident is less than an ideal time to work on collaborating together more effectively.

 This is why pre-planning and practicing internal communication in anticipation of the next incident is so crucial to improving your overall organizational response to incidents.

 Improve Internal Communication and Reap the Benefits The benefits you stand to gain organizationally from improving the communication between your response teams are both substantial and diverse.
 The obvious benefits of putting in the time to establish, fine-tune, and deepen internal communication will become evident the next time a major incident arises.
 But, the organizational benefits are not just related to incident response.

 Not only do you stand to gain from the diversity of perspectives and levels and types of experience you bring to the table, but you also drive the cross-pollination of best practices throughout your organization.
 Furthermore, practicing effective communication has ripple effects that extend beyond incident response, throughout your internal stakeholders and even to your customers.
 Effective communication helps to build trust between teams and with those who matter most to your organizational success.